31 Different Types of Wasps in Missouri

 The Giant Ichneumon Wasp is usually found near rotting logs, stumps, and decaying plant matter.

-It uses its large ovipositor to inject eggs into wood-boring larvae and then lays its eggs on them.
+It uses its large ovipositor to inject eggs into wood-boring larvae and then lays them on them.

-As a result, this one of the types of wasps in Missouri helps to ensure that plants and trees can continue flourishing.
+As a result, this wasp is one of the types in Missouri that helps to ensure that plants and trees can continue flourishing.

-The Giant Ichneumon Wasp can be found throughout Missouri, though they are more common in the southern parts of the state.
+The Giant Ichneumon Wasp is found throughout Missouri, though it is more common in the southern parts of the state.

 While it is important to be aware of their presence and treat them respectfully, it is also important to understand their role in the ecosystem and appreciate their beauty.

-This species is usually found in open fields, gardens, and wooded areas, where they hunt for their prey, which include grasshoppers, crickets, and other insects.
+This species is usually found in open fields, gardens, and wooded areas.
+There, it hunts for its prey, which includes grasshoppers, crickets, and other insects.

 They will also scavenge for food, such as nectar and pollen, and use it to make nests in protected spots in trees or burrows in the ground.